jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Introduction/Restrictions/MySQL-Restrictions.md

 * The capacity reduction of the instance currently is not supported.

 ### Database Version Upgrade
 * Database version cannot be upgraded currently.
-For example, MySQL 5.6 is upgraded to MySQL 5.7.
+For example, JCS for MySQL 5.6 is upgraded to JCS for MySQL 5.7.

 ### Instance Restore
 * Deleted instances cannot be recovered.